StefanTodoran/BlockScape/README.md

 ## To Implement

+- Fix the voxel grid and player coordinates not being aligned by 0.5
 - Fix tree generation by writing into next chunk
 - Add chunk saving (write binary data to save file)
 - Use perlin noise to finish infinite terrain generation